Presenting and speaking in public can be hard for even the most experienced presenters.

 Before you fire up your lap top the moment you are summoned to speak I urge you to pause, breathe and become really mindful about the opportunity.

-Years of unconscious programming can lead to mechanical reactions in crafting densely populated slides to include everything you know and want to say, rather than what you need to say or what your audience needs to hear.
+Years of unconscious programming can lead to mechanical reactions in crafting densely populated slides.
+These often include everything you know and want to say, rather than what you need to say or what your audience needs to hear.

-We are hard wired by habit to think, say and do the things we always think say and do in the way we’ve always thought, said and done them.
+We are hard wired by habit to think, say and do the same things we always think say and do.
 Presenters are not exempt from this unfortunate frailty.

 The result; slides spewed out like scripts based on the question, ‘What am I going to say?’